Jacob-Mischka/jacob-mischka.github.io/src/pages/posts/2017/08/2017-08-18-2017-road-trip-day-1-driving-to-omaha.md

 date: "2017-08-18 21:30"
 ---

-*More images coming later, they're still uploading and I'm tired.*

----

 We left this morning for our second annual summer national park road trip; this time to the American West.
 Today's agenda was pretty light, mainly making the 8ish hour drive to Omaha, Nebraska.

 We departed at about 7am, with nothing terribly exciting to do until we stop for breakfast.
 We listened to [Aziz Ansari's Modern Romance][modern-romance], which so far is better than I expected, filled with a lot of legitimate research and information thrown in with Aziz's occasional jokes.